a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v1.md

 ### *MAGIC*

-- Make: When a good "bot" is established they are either a real person with a smooth brain, a person operating multiple sock puppets, or literally bots operating on their own (usually not very good quality).
+- Make, Acquire, Generate, Infiltrate, Collect: When a good "bot" is established they are either a real person with a smooth brain, a person operating multiple sock puppets, or literally bots operating on their own (usually not very good quality).
 They will begin to post politically motivated things from a seemingly neutral position.

-Here is a recent example that outlines the base method of infiltration into "Outsider" perspective about the Las Vegas "event".
+Let's take a look at how a Russian aligned subreddit reacted to Matthew Livelsberger's famous Las Vegas action.
+In my opinion this action was a complete tragedy and I do not support thsi kind of action.
+First of all you can't exactly change the world when you are dead... it doesn't work like that.
+Next, the action was so cryptic and brutal at the same time that nobody really paid attention to the grievances behind it.

 ![exhibit1A](https://raw.githubusercontent.com/a-sporez/BearBlog/main/Screenshot%202025-01-02%20133550.png)